What to Feed a Betta Fish: A Complete Guide to Betta Diet & Nutrition

 - Fading color.
 If your betta is looking duller than usual, their diet might be missing the carotenoids they need.
 Switching to a higher-quality pellet or adding color-enhancing treats like bloodworms or daphnia can help.

 - Bloating or a swollen belly.
 This often means overfeeding or constipation.
-Try fasting your betta for 24 to 48 hours, then offering a small amount of daphnia, which acts as a gentle laxative.1, 13 If bloating is severe and the scales are raised (giving a pinecone appearance), that’s a sign of dropsy, which is a much more serious condition.1, 5
+Try fasting your betta for 24 to 48 hours, then offering a small amount of daphnia.9 If bloating is severe and the scales are raised (giving a pinecone appearance), that’s a sign of dropsy, which is a much more serious condition.1

 - Buoyancy problems.
 If your betta is stuck floating at the surface or sinking to the bottom and can’t swim normally, overfeeding or swim bladder issues from a poor diet may be the cause.1

 - Pale, stringy feces.
 Healthy betta droppings are dark and discrete.
-White, stringy, or trailing feces can indicate digestive problems or even internal parasites.5, 6
+White, stringy, or trailing feces can be a sign of digestive problems.4